Audrey Prudence Parker

 A former drunk who turned to religion.
 The Reverend is extremely influential and does his best to spread his beliefs that the Troubled and those who sympathize with them are unholy abominations who must be destroyed in the name of God.

-Freudian Excuse: His beloved wife Penny had an affair with a guy who happened to be Troubled, then she died.
+- Freudian Excuse: His beloved wife Penny had an affair with a guy who happened to be Troubled, then she died.
 It turns out that she faked her death and moved away.
-And according to her, he was emotionally abusive.
+According to her, he was emotionally abusive.

 A woman who Nathan briefly dates before she moves to Montreal.